-Looking for the right job for you is stressful enough, so don't make it even harder by making these common mistakes!
-Having a good resume is one of the keys to landing that job.
+Looking for the right job for you is stressful enough, so don't make it even harder by making these common resume mistakes.

 Typos and Grammatical Errors

-Oh goodness!!
 We cannot emphasize this enough.
-You need to not only review your resume a few times yourself, but also have a couple others you trust look over it for you as well.
+Be sure to proofread your resume, and let a few other people do the same.
 Nothing is worse than handing a potential employer your resume with a huge typo right smack dab in the middle of it.
 Just be safe and double check everything.

 Not highlighting your best skills